binchensun/personal-website/content/research/ns_paper_2020/index.md

 ---
 title: Central Engine of a Solar Eruption
 subtitle: Our new study published in *Nature Astronomy* reports unprecedented measurements of the magnetic field and relativistic of a large-scale magnetic reconnection current sheet – the "central engine" that powers the mega solar flare on 2017 September 10.

 # Summary for listings and search engines
 summary: Our new study published in *Nature Astronomy* reports unprecedented measurements of the magnetic field and relativistic of a large-scale magnetic reconnection current sheet – the "central engine" that powers the mega solar flare on 2017 September 10.
+Click links below for featured stories by funding agencies, institutions, and media outlets.

 # Link this post with a project
-projects: [reconnection]
+projects: []

 # Date published
 date: "2020-12-13T00:00:00Z"